adagloria/WebScraping/README.md

 # WebScrapping

-An API to scrape main commercial company information from source website.
+This is a learning excericise - an API to scrape main commercial company information from source website.
 Searching by company code, app returns company name, company code, manager etc.